Academic guide

 Coverage Requirement

-12 units of a "coverage requirement" are required for the ECE curriculum.
+12 units of a Coverage Requirement are required for the ECE curriculum.
 Students may use this requirement to further specialize in their main area, or they may use this to explore some of the other areas within the department.
 Students are also encouraged to pursue undergraduate project units, or research, to fulfill this requirement.

 Approved Coverage Courses

-All courses offered by the ECE department with the values 18-300 and higher are approved to count as a coverage requirement.
+All courses offered by the ECE Department with the values 18-300 and higher are approved to count as a Coverage Requirement.
 You can see the ECE course list on our course list page.

 Below are additional courses approved to count for this requirement that are offered outside of the ECE department.